-Restoring the supply of natural gas once is it stopped is not an easy proposition, as pipeline personnel must close all of the pipeline meters, purge the system with compressed air, re-pressurize with gas and then physically visit every location to reignite every pilot light.
+Restoring the supply of natural gas is not an easy proposition.
+Pipeline personnel must close all pipeline meters, purge the system with compressed air, repressurize with gas and then physically visit every location to reignite every pilot light.

 The compressed air amplifier will take the standard shop pressure, raise it, and store it in large tanks.
-These tanks will deliver the needed air pressure to cycle the compressor station valves during an outage, and keep the gas flowing to the end users without interruption.
+These tanks will deliver the needed air pressure to cycle the compressor station valves during an outage and keep the gas flowing without interruption.

-Maxpro Technologies has equipment to provide high pressure air to critical gas pipeline valves during emergency situations.
-See photos of more air amplifier systems by clicking here.
+MAXPRO® Technologies has equipment to provide high pressure air to critical gas pipeline valves during emergency situations.
+See photos of more air amplifier systems by clicking ‘View Catalog’.